DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 ### Building a better teacher training application process

 We use some user data to improve our services.
-For example, we’ll look at any feedback you give us about our services so we can improve them.
+For example, we will look at any feedback you give us about our services so we can improve them.

 #### If you give a reference